gnl42/KaiZen-OpenAPI-Editor/README.md

 _KaiZen OpenAPI Editor_ is an Eclipse editor for the [industry standard API description language](http://openapis.org), formerly known as [Swagger](http://swagger.io).
 It now supports both [Swagger-OpenAPI version 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [OpenAPI version 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md).

-KaiZen Editor, formerly known as SwagEdit, was developed for [RepreZen API Studio](http://reprezen.com/swagger-tools), a comprehensive solution for API modeling, documentation, visualization, testing and code generation, built on Eclipse.
+KaiZen Editor is a core component of [RepreZen API Studio](http://reprezen.com/swagger-tools), a comprehensive solution for API modeling, documentation, visualization, testing and code generation, built on Eclipse.

 We welcome your suggestions and contributions!

-## Available on Eclipse Marketplace
+## Eclipse Installer

 KaiZen OpenAPI Editor is available on [Eclipse Marketplace](https://marketplace.eclipse.org/content/kaizen-openapi-editor).
-Drag-and-drop this button into Eclipse Mars.2 or later to install:
+Drag-and-drop this button into Eclipse Mars.2 or later to install, or [see below](#installing-kaizen-openapi-editor) for other options:

 [![Drag to your running Eclipse* workspace. *Requires Eclipse Marketplace Client](https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png)](http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=3429028 "Drag to your running Eclipse* workspace. *Requires Eclipse Marketplace Client")